edgarpf/aws-cda-tips/README.md

 - "ProvisionedThroughputExceededException" error is caused due to the following reason: You exceeded your maximum allowed provisioned throughput for a table or for one or more global secondary indexes.

-- Each table can have up to 5 local secondary indexes.

 - There is no limit to a table size.

 - A Query operation uses the primary key of a table or a secondary index to directly access items from that table or index.